EU's Borrell 'optimistic' about possible new Iran talks | Law-Order

 EU's Borrell 'optimistic' about possible new Iran talks

-Bloomberg News reported that Iran's foreign minister gave the date on Sunday, citing an Iranian lawmaker.
-A senior EU official last week confirmed that meetings were planned in Brussels, rather than Vienna, but gave no date.
-"You never know, I am more optimistic today than yesterday," Borrell said.
-"No confirmation yet, but things are getting better and I am hope we will have preparatory meetings in Brussels in the days to come," Borrell said in Luxembourg as he arrived for an EU foreign ministers meeting.
+Iran's Fars news agency said discussions could take place on Thursday, citing a lawmaker on Sunday after a meeting with Iran's foreign minister.
+Borrell, speaking as he arrived for an EU foreign ministers' meeting on Monday, said he was becoming more optimistic.
+"No confirmation yet, but things are getting better and I am hopeful we will have preparatory meetings in Brussels in the days to come," Borrell said in Luxembourg as he arrived for an EU foreign ministers meeting.
+"You never know, I am more optimistic today than yesterday".

+Western diplomats have said they are concerned Tehran's new negotiating team - under a president known as an anti-Western hardliner rather than a pragmatist like his predecessor - may make demands beyond the scope of what had already been agreed.
+Iran has long denied any ambition to acquire nuclear weapons.

-EU political director Enrique Mora, the chief coordinator for the talks, was in Tehran last Thursday to meet members of Iran's nuclear negotiating team, four months after discussions broke off between Iran and world powers.
-Iranian President Ebrahim Raisi has so far refused to resume indirect talks with the United States in Vienna on both sides returning to compliance with the deal, under which Iran curbed its nuclear program in return for economic sanctions relief.
+EU political director Enrique Mora, the chief coordinator for the talks, was in Tehran on Thursday to meet Iran's nuclear negotiating team, four months after talks broke off between Iran and world powers as Ebrahim Raisi was elected Iranian president.
+The Iranian establishment has so far refused to resume indirect talks with the United States in Vienna on both sides returning to compliance with the deal, under which Iran curbed its nuclear program in return for economic sanctions relief.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)